AronTorok/AronTorok.github.io/README.md

-The src folder is actually an impostor, this folder contains the files inside the build version of the project, the src contains the original code.
-Languages and libraries used: HTML, CSS, JS, React and Tailwind.
+The src folder is actually an impostor, this folder contains the files inside the build version of the project, the src contains the raw code.
+Languages and frameworks used: HTML, CSS, JS, React and Tailwind.